sumukhah/Palmeet-Server/README.md

 </pre>
 </li>
 <li>Run composer update</li>
+<li> Make a copy of .env.example named ".env"
+<li> Change the database name, username and password for your mysql connection.</li>
 <li> Run <code>php artisan serve</code> to start the server-side
 <li>All API endpoints can be found in <code>routes>>api.php</code> </li>
 </ol>